Consumer Proposal Benefits in Ontario

-A consumer proposal can reduce your debts and give you the fresh start you deserve
+A consumer proposal can reduce your debts and give you a fresh start

 You don’t need to pay anything to speak to an LIT and no one else needs to represent you.